 If you are somebody that is painting or somebody that is coding you always have to learn something new and also to try to interconnect multiple disciplines.

-Like engineering and entrepreneurship, with investments, or being a chief product owner, or understanding the transfer, or intellectual property rights or public policy.
+Like engineering and entrepreneurship, with investments, or being a chief product owner, or understanding the tech transfer, or intellectual property rights or public policy.
 Usually people who have this helicopter view, could bring creative solutions to a certain niche or a problem.

 Based on such a diverse professional background as you have, what can you tell us about your modus operandi as an investor?
 What solutions are you looking after?

 I usually invest at an early stage.
-So, I am mainly looking at the team, if I am investing alone.
-Also, because I am in different associational angel investors shares here in Romania, I am also looking at what others are investing in and what their feedback is.
+So, I am mainly looking at the team if I am investing alone.
+Also, because I am in different angel investors groups here in Romania, I am also looking at what others are investing in and what their feedback is.
 I look at people who are experts in a field and I try to understand their motives.
 If I know the team from before, I would like to have some type of chemistry.
 If you see the pitch deck and the team and speak to them and see they understand each other and the solution is a good one, then the team seems like the best team to implement it.